AlexInntekt/BayesFun/explanation.md

 - _majority_ which will store the current majority after the method _update_majority_winner_ is executed.

 The methods state() and reverse_state() call _update_majority_winner_ which traverses the cached data in order to generate the 'majority'.

+## Strategy - Pandas

+I cache the raw data into a pandas dataframe.
+The same strucuture is preserved.

+Two additional methods get_averages() and get_switch()
+are used to generate the values from the dataframe.

+The methods state() and reverse_state() call _update_majority_winner_ which traverses the cached data in order to generate the 'majority'.

 ## Fields validation